-Create an effective Business Plan......Page 4 of 4:

-- 11. Your 'Org Chart' for the 'end year' (3, 5 or 7 years out) and for each intervening year. - 12.
+- 5. Your 'World-class Operational Efficiency Improvement and Cost Management Plan' (specifically, what will you do to achieve world-class operating efficiency in every part of your business?). - 6.
+Your 'Systems & Process Improvement Plan'.
+Note: This could be a separate Plan, or part of the 'Operating Efficiency Plan' described in #5 above. - 7.
+Your 'Machinery & Equipment Improvement Plan'.
+Note: This could be a separate Plan, or part of the 'Operating Efficiency Plan' described in #5 above. - 8.
+Your 'Premises & Facilities Improvement or Relocation Plan'.
+Note: This could be a separate Plan, or part of the 'Operating Efficiency Plan' described in #5 above. - 9.
+Your 'Org Chart' for the year. - 10.
 Your 'Staffing Plan' and 'Talent Development, Training & Employee Acquisition Plan' for each part of the business.
-Use Biz Tool #A-17, 'Evaluate Your Talent Pipeline' to determine who on your existing Team is sustainable, promotable, toxic, in the wrong job, or retiring soon. - 13.
+Use my Biz Tool #A-17, 'Evaluate Your Talent Pipeline' to determine who on your existing Team is sustainable, promotable, toxic, in the wrong job, or retiring soon. - 13.
 Your 'Business Culture Improvement Plan'.
 Specifically, what needs to be done to create a Culture that the best people are attracted to, want to contribute to and stay with?
-Use Biz Tool #A-16, 'How to Create an Effective Team Culture' and #B-18, '14 Keys to Creating a Winning Culture'.
-'The best people have to work for someone...it's just that we have to deserve them!'
+"The best people have to work for someone...it's just that you have to deserve them!"